These are 10 publishers (plus a bonus publisher!) who are actively seeking Christian manuscripts of all stripes and genres.

 They sell their books at a pretty low price point — Confessions of a Ninja Mom on Amazon was selling for $4.84, which means your royalties would be lower by a third than if you were selling at $15.00 for a paperback.
 Awaken Your Might, a Christ-centered devotional aimed to improve your leadership skills, is priced at $3.99 (!!).
 These are good price points if you are a reader, but not such good price points for an author trying to earn money.
 But obviously their business model is more about selling tons of copies at a lower price point, so if that’s what you want as an author, go for it.

 This manifesto lets you know a little bit more about their philosophy of publishing, including a commitment to absolute transparency and that authors should get a decision on their book within 7 days (a record in the industry!).
 Make sure to read the comments at the bottom of this post to see about the experiences of other authors with this publisher.

 Overall, I think this is a better choice for nonfiction than it is for fiction.
 I didn’t find very many fiction titles that they’ve published, and had a hard time figuring out the pitch for the novels they do have.

-Christian Faith Publishing makes it easy to learn about them with the helpful videos on their landing page.
+Christian Faith Publishing is a self-publishing company that you pay to help you self-publish.
+If you want to self-publish on your own, you can, but CFP streamlines the process for a fee.
 They also promise to create a 30-second book trailer for each of their titles released, which is a nice thing to look forward to as an author.